GSMA Views on the Review of the Electronic Identification Regulation and Potential New European Digital Identity

-- Services are available to all citizens and extended to the private sector and to digital devices;
+- eIDAS services should be available to all citizens and extended to the private sector and to the digital devices;

-- Services on smartphones and other devices are based on interoperable solutions with guarantee of digital sovereignty and a security-by-design approach;
+- Implementation of eIDAS services on digital devices (smartphones) should be based on interoperable solutions with guarantee of digital sovereignty and a security-by-design approach;

-- Solutions that use secure hardware, such as secure elements in devices, SIM cards or eSIMs, are supported by policy makers and standardised;
+- eIDAS-compliant solutions that use secure hardware such as secure elements in mobile devices, SIM cards or eSIMs should be supported by policy makers and standardised;

 For more information please contact: